-There are many wedding loan lenders who approve bad credit, so the short answer is “yes”.
+Getting a wedding loan with bad credit is possible.
 Depending on your score and financial situation, it might take a little extra work to find a loan- especially compared to those with great credit scores.
-It is possible, though.
+In this article, we talk about everything you need to know about wedding financing if you have bad credit.

 Should I Apply for a Wedding Loan with Bad Credit?